History of SIC Codes: Origins, Revisions, 1987 Standard, and Extended SIC Today

 - Part 4 - Alphabetic Index of Products, Establishments and Services by Major Groups, 1940

-After the 1939 SIC had been in use for a reasonable length of time, the Central Statistical Board transferred the project to the Bureau of the Budget.
-A review was conducted and appropriate revisions were made.
-Following the review, the first printed edition of Manufacturing Industries was published in 1941 and that of Nonmanufacturing Industries in 1942.
+After the 1939 SIC had been used for a period of time, the project was transferred from the Central Statistical Board to the Bureau of the Budget for review and revision.
+Manufacturing Industries was printed in 1941, followed by Nonmanufacturing Industries in 1942.

-On February 22, 1984, the Office of Management and Budget (OMB) published a Federal Register notice of intent to revise the SIC for 1987.
-In response, businesses, trade associations, individuals, and federal/state/local agencies submitted proposals for over 1,100 individual changes.
-The last revision by the United States Government of the SIC was in 1987.
+On February 22, 1984, the Office of Management and Budget published a Federal Register notice announcing the intent to revise SIC for 1987.
+More than 1,100 proposed changes were submitted by businesses, associations, individuals, and public agencies.
+The last official revision by the United States Government was completed in 1987.

 SIC and NAICS in Modern Data

-- Legacy continuity: many long-running datasets and time-series benchmarks were built on SIC fields.
+- Legacy continuity: many long-running datasets and research series were built on SIC.

-- Vendor databases: many data providers still deliver SIC and/or extended SIC for segmentation and continuity.
+- Vendor databases: many providers still deliver SIC and Extended SIC for segmentation and continuity.

-- Cross-dataset comparability: SIC can be useful when reconciling older sources that predate NAICS adoption.
+- Historical comparison: SIC helps reconcile older sources that predate NAICS adoption.

 Government context: What Government Agencies Still Use SIC Codes?